"The Biggest Misconception About Today's College Students" and How Boro is Changing Their Financial Futures

 This is where Boro comes in.
 We believe that investing in people who are working to better themselves is the right thing to do.
 Every journey begins with the first step - including the journey that leads to a great credit score that allows you to finance important purchases, like airfare to travel to a job interview (and professional attire to wear), a computer, or a vacation.
 Boro is that first step (more like a springboard) for responsible college students who simply need an opportunity to prove their creditworthiness.

-Boro offers personal loans ranging from $1,000 to $3,000 with low-interest rates and fixed monthly payment plans that college students can afford.
-Currently, personal loans are available to students in Alabama, Arizona, California, Florida, Illinois, Indiana, Iowa, Michigan, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+Boro offers personal loans ranging from $50 to $2,000 with low-interest rates and fixed monthly payment plans that college students can afford.
+Currently, personal loans are available to students in Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kansas, Massachusetts, Michigan, Nebraska, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.

 Unlike many conventional lenders, Boro loans money to qualified applicants who do not have a significant credit history - or even any credit history.
 Not only will a Boro personal loan alleviate some of your financial stress, but it will also help put you on firm financial footing for the future.
 To get a credit history and high credit score, you must show you can use credit wisely.
 Securing a personal loan and making on-time payments will help you build up your credit.
 As a college student, you represent our nation's future.
 We are happy to invest in that future!